thycotic/cm-docs/connect-ss/import-export/import.md

 Connection Manager allows the import of Connection Manager .JSON, CSV, and RDP files for local connections data.

-This example if for CSV file imports.
+This example is for CSV file imports.

 1. Right-click on __Local Connections__.
 1. Select __Import__.